Emergency!: Squad 51

-The vehicles which represented Squad 51 were constructed by Universal crews and were accurate replicas of the units built in-house on stock 1970 Dodge D300 truck chassis by Los Angeles County Fire Department prior to the filming of "Emergency".
-There were three identical truck chassis' used to represent the original TV Squad 51.
+The vehicles which represented Squad 51 were constructed by Universal crews and were accurate replicas of the units built in-house on stock 1972 Dodge D300 truck chassis by Los Angeles County Fire Department prior to the filming of "Emergency".
+Three identical truck chassis were used to represent the original TV Squad 51.
 The Los Angeles County Fire Department shops were unable to fulfill a request from Universal to build the first unit for the show within the short deadline the studio required, but did provide the blueprints so the studio could build its own unit on a 1972 Dodge D300 chassis.

-The replica's accuracy is evident in that the white light atop the Federal Signal Twinsonic lightbar was part of the blueprint, but never installed by Los Angeles County Fire Department on its departmental units.
+The replica's accuracy is evident in that the white light atop the Federal Signal Twinsonic lightbar was part of the blueprint but was never installed by Los Angeles County Fire Department on its departmental units.
 This light was intended to be used by other personnel and particularly helicopters to differentiate paramedic squads from regular rescue squads and other units operating that vehicle type.
 Prior to season 3, the studio acquired a 1973 D300 cab and chassis.
 All of the external paraphernalia (rear compartment box, lightbar, searchlights, K12 box, etc.) were removed and remounted on the new squad chassis.
 This vehicle lasted for two seasons.
 In season 5 the third and final Dodge truck appeared.
 It was a 1974 model and this is the vehicle that presently resides in the Los Angeles County Fire Department museum.
 Once again, the rear compartment box and lightbar from the original Squad 51 were remounted.
 Also, the last two chassis came with a different engine grille, so the parts from the first truck were kept.
 The whereabouts of the first two stripped-down Dodge D300s remains a mystery.
 After the filming of the series, at the Fire Department's request, the studio donated the unit to Los Angeles County Fire Department in 1978, which pressed it into occasional service as a reserve unit before it was eventually retired from service.

 In 1999, Los Angeles County Fire Department donated the Universal-built squad to the Los Angeles County Fire Museum, which restored it and put it on display.